qawolf/qawolf/README.md

   Skip CI setup
 ```

-Your CI is now configured to:
+The generated CI workflow file is configured to:

-- 💨Run tests in parallel
+- 🐎 Run tests in parallel
-- 📹Record a video per test
+- 📹 Record a video of each test
-- 📄Capture browser logs
+- 📄 Capture browser logs

-This should make debugging a breeze.

 ## 🎨 Create a test